-They child’s lawyer or the lawyer’s agency must not contact represented parties without the consent of their lawyer.
+The child’s lawyer or the lawyer’s agency must not contact represented parties without the consent of their lawyer(s).

 Commentary:

-Before visiting a child who is in the physical custody of his or her parent(s), a child’s lawyer must seek permission from the lawyer(s) for the parent(s).
-Such a visit may present particular difficulties for the child’s lawyer since the parents may want to talk to the lawyer about the case.
+Before visiting a child who is in the physical custody of his or her parent(s), the child’s lawyer must seek permission from the lawyer(s) for the parent(s).
+Such a visit may present particular difficulties for the child’s lawyer since the parents may want to talk to the child’s lawyer about the case.
 The child’s lawyer should be careful not to disclose confidential information or to elicit any information from the parent.
-If the parent volunteers information, or if the child’s lawyer observes something during the visit that is relevant to the case, the lawyer should take protective action for the child as necessary and as agreed to by the child client.
+If the parent volunteers information, or if the child’s lawyer observes something during the visit that is relevant to the case, the child’s lawyer should take protective action for the child client as necessary and as agreed to by the child client.
 The child’s lawyer should also, as a matter of courtesy, tell the parent’s lawyer about what was seen or disclosed.

-When an agency is represented by counsel, the child’s lawyer should not talk with a caseworker without the lawyer’s permission.
+When an agency is represented by counsel, the child’s lawyer should not talk with a caseworker without the agency lawyer’s permission.
 However, in many cases, the agency has not retained the Department of Justice to represent it, and in those cases the child’s lawyer may talk to caseworkers without permission.
 If the child’s lawyer is unsure whether the DOJ has been retained in a particular case, the lawyer should ask the caseworker.

 In some counties, the District Attorney may appear representing the state.
 The DA is not counsel for the agency in these cases.

-The child’s lawyer should engage in case planning and advocate for a permanency plan and social services which will help achieve the child’s goals in the case.
+The child’s lawyer should engage in case planning and advocate for a permanency plan and social services which will help achieve the child client’s goals in the case.

 Action:

-The lawyer should actively engage in case planning, including attending substantive case meetings, such as planning meetings and case reviews of plans.
-If the lawyer is unable to attend a meeting the lawyer should send a delegate.
+The child’s lawyer should actively engage in case planning, including attending substantive case meetings, such as planning meetings and case reviews of plans.
+If the child’s lawyer is unable to attend a meeting, the child’s lawyer should send a delegate.

 Action:

-If the child’s goal is reunification with the parent, the child’s lawyer should advocate for the parent to receive needed services.
+If the child client’s goal is reunification with the parent, the child’s lawyer should advocate for the parent to receive needed services.
 If the child’s goal is not reunification, but the child’s lawyer concludes that the parent will be given an opportunity to attempt reunification, the lawyer should advocate for services in support of that effort.

 Action:

-The child’s lawyer should advocate for the child to receive any needed services in which the child is willing to participate.
+The child’s lawyer should advocate for the child client to receive any needed services in which the child client is willing to participate.

 Action:

-After investigation and consultation with the child, the child’s lawyer should advocate for the child’s placement with his or her preferred care provider, if any, and in the least restrictive, culturally appropriate and most familiar setting possible.
+After investigation and consultation with the child client, the child’s lawyer should advocate for the child client’s placement with his or her preferred care provider, if any, and in the least restrictive, culturally appropriate and most familiar setting possible.

 Action:

-Whenever possible, the child’s lawyer should use a social worker as part of the child’s team to help determine an appropriate case plan, evaluate suggested social services, and act as a liaison and advocate for the client with the service providers where appropriate.
+Whenever possible, the child’s lawyer should use a social worker as part of the child client’s team to help determine an appropriate case plan, evaluate suggested social services, and act as a liaison and advocate for the client with the service providers where appropriate.

 Commentary:

-When the child wishes to be reunited with the parent, the child’s lawyer should advocate for services for the parent and child that will facilitate reunification.
-If the child does not want to return to the parent, but the child’s lawyer concludes that reunification will be the initial case plan, the child’s lawyer should also advocate for appropriate services to the parent, since failure to provide necessary services is likely simply to delay the case.
+When the child client wishes to be reunited with the parent, the child’s lawyer should advocate for services for the child client and parent that will facilitate reunification.
+If the child client does not want to return to the parent, but the child’s lawyer concludes that reunification will be the initial case plan, the child’s lawyer should also advocate for appropriate services to the parent, since failure to provide necessary services is likely simply to delay the case.